mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- converging: A → B ← C
 		- A ←→ C transmission

+---

-Which features are used in metalearning?
+**question**: Which features are used in metalearning?
 What are landmarking features?

+answer:

+---

-What are the difference between micro and macro averaged performance measures?
+**question**: What are the difference between micro and macro averaged performance measures?

+answer:

+---

-Given are 1000 observations, from which you want to train a decision tree.
+**question**: Given are 1000 observations, from which you want to train a decision tree.
 As pre-pruning the following parameters ares set: - The minimum number of observations required to split a node is set to 200 - The minimum leaf size (number of observations) to 300 Then, what would be the maximum depth a decision tree can take (not counting the root node)?
 Explain you answer!

+answer:

+---

-Describe a local search algorithm for Bayesian Network creation.
+**question**: Describe a local search algorithm for Bayesian Network creation.

 answer: